Clinton poised for new year | Sampson Independent

-Clinton is looking for a strong spring showing in the 2023 season.
+Clinton is looking for a strong spring showing in the ‘22 season.
 The Sampson Independent went and previewed what the Dark Horses were looking to bring this year.
+Baseball and Softball kicked off on Monday at home against the Goldsboro Cougars, find the full story in Wednesday’s paper.
+Ladies soccer begins on Wednesday, on the road, against the East Duplin Panthers.

 Baseball